This is a simplified approach, just to explain how it works.

 Here the primary transformer halves conduct the anode currents alternately.
 Each triode is conducting or blocking alternately, so here we have only one half primary conducting at the time.

-The load to each valve, without the math leading to it, is:
+The load to each valve, (because each triode sees only half the primary windings) without the math leading to it, is:

 This is for the triode that is conducting, the other triode is blocking and has Za = ꝏ, but the anode voltage is still changing.
 The load impedances pr.
 Triode in class B varies between 0.25 times Zaa through Za, to infinity depending on the signal, or put in another way: